 Continuing your investigation into the organization-wide waste & recycling category spend increase, you note that some sites experienced service decreases.
 But their spend with the waste hauler for those services didn’t decrease in proportion.

 How does that make any sense?
 You scratch your head with the tip of your pen.

 Any time service changes are made, waste haulers will attempt to increase their margins.
 This is true when decreasing and increasing service, but is especially prevalent with decreases, because the hauler wants to mitigate the resulting hit to their revenue.

 For example, you find that one of the sites halved their service.
 The site was originally paying $100 and after halving the service they paid $65.
 Really, according to the agreement, they should have paid $50, but the hauler took the opportunity to charge $65 in hopes the site wouldn’t catch it or wouldn’t have the resources to argue it—and they didn’t.

 Recycling contamination billed vs. addressed

-Your attention moves back to where you began investigating your waste & recycling spend—added fees—and you notice another one frequently billed: Recycling Contamination Fee.
+Your attention moves back to where you began investigating your waste & recycling spend—added fees—and you notice, with your experience in waste expense management, another one frequently billed: Recycling Contamination Fee.